huggingface/peft/docs/source/developer_guides/model_merging.md

 <br>

-This shouldn't be an issue if you're only merging PEFT modules trained from a shared base model.
+This shouldn't be an issue if you're only merging LoRA adapters trained from the same base model.

 </Tip>